 The 5 Best Museums in Cusco

 Cusco is the cradle of the Inca civilization and because of that, many archeological artifacts were discovered throughout the region.
-There are several museums in the former capital of the Incas that look to portray the most important eras of our country and here we have gathered the top 5 of them.
+Several museums in the former capital of the Incas look to portray the most important eras of our country and here we have gathered the top 5 of them.

 If you’re eager to know more about our extensive history, the Imperial City might have the best museums and galleries to help you do so.
-Luckily, most of them are located within walking distance from the Plaza de Armas in the Historic Center of Cusco.
+Luckily, most of them are located within walking distance from the Plaza de Armas in the Cusco historic core.

 Museo Inka